panulogic/cisf/README.md

     fails (_=> x (undefined));
     fails (_=> x ());

-A spdecial case ius using null as type-argument.
+A special case is using null as type-argument.
 It allows values that are either null or undefined, but nothing else: